Splash!

 Teach Anything

 Any subject!
 STEM.
 Humanities.
 Arts and music.
 Sports.
 Games and puzzles.
 Hobbies and crafts.
-Check out last year’s catalog for examples and inspiration.
+Check out last Splash’s catalog or the random class generator for examples and inspiration.

 Any format!
 Splash classes can range from huge lectures to small discussion seminars to hands-on projects.
-We also offer walk-ins for more casual "drop-in" activities like games or puzzling.
+You can also run walk-ins for more casual "drop-in" activities like games or puzzling.

 Who Can Teach?